seafoam-jasper/IntoDataScience/Data-Practicle.md

 in the process of pollination is undeniable, valid for both wild bees and honeybees, hence the rapid decline in the number of their colonies presents a problem not only on the more global level in the nature, but also to the world agricultural output economic value.
+(Gallai et al., 2009)

 Back in 2006, there was a huge decline in the honeybee population reported mostly in North America, which had a huge impact on the